CommanderFoo/Core-Advanced-Color-Picker-Docs/docs/ignore-mesh-objects.md

 ![](images/ignore_object_5.png)

-So now if I look at my color picker hierarchy, the Head will no longer be an option to color.
+So now if I look at my color picker hierarchy, the Head mesh object will no longer be an option to color.

 ![](images/ignore_object_6.png)